google/OpenSK/docs/install.md

 If you want to use your own attestation certificate and private key, simply replace `opensk_cert.pem` and `opensk.key` files.

-Our build script `build.rs` is responsible for converting `opensk_cert.pem` and `opensk.key` files into raw data that is then used by the Rust file:
+Our build script `build.rs` is responsible for converting `aaguid.txt` file into raw data that is then used by the Rust file `src/ctap/key_material.rs`.

-`src/ctap/key_material.rs`.
+Our configuration script `tools/configure.py` is responsible for configuring an OpenSK device with the correct certificate and private key.

 ### Flashing a firmware